Kombu-Pan: Toyama’s Specialty Kelp Seaweed Bread

 Today when I was eating dinner watching TV, local specialty foods of Toyama Prefecture were introduced on a TV show.

 Among them, there was one thing that I had never heard of before.

 Seaweed Bread Kombu-Pan

-Since the seaweed bread Kombu-Pan is not available online, next time I visit Toyama, I just give it a try and want to know what it exactly tastes like.
-By the way, Kombu-Pan is sold at 162 yen (about 1.6 USD) or so.
+Since Kombu-Pan is not available online, next time I visit Toyama, I’ll give it a try and want to know what it exactly tastes like.